-For members of the LGBT community, it is particularly important to obtain representation from a firm with the legal knowledge and skills necessary to craft individualized solutions for the legal issues unique to LGBT individuals.
+For members of the LGBTQ community, it is particularly important to obtain representation from a firm with the legal knowledge and skills necessary to craft individualized solutions for the legal issues unique to LGBTQ individuals.

-At Beermann, we have extensive experience dissolving civil unions and marriages, conducting second-parent adoptions, drafting pre and post-nuptial agreements for LGBT couples, and handling other issues that may arise.
+At Beermann, we have extensive experience dissolving civil unions and marriages, conducting second-parent adoptions, drafting pre and post-nuptial agreements for LGBTQ couples, and handling other issues that may arise.

-Our family law attorneys provide the following legal services to LGBT individuals:
+Our family law attorneys provide the following legal services to LGBTQ individuals:

 Illinois is part of a minority of states that provides for second parent or co-parent adoption.
 Second-parent adoption allows a non-biological parent to adopt a child without negatively impacting the biological parent’s legal status as parent.
 Through second-parent adoption, a legally recognized parent-child relationship is created.